kstenerud/concise-encoding/cbe-specification.md

     [77 8f] "xml-stylesheet" [79 84] "type" [88] "text/xsl" [84] "href" [90 1d] "stylesheet.xsl" [7b 7b]

-#### Markup Comment

-Strings within a comment in a markup contents section have the requirements and restrictions of both [comment strings](#comment-string-character-restrictions) AND [content strings](#content-string).

-Like normal comment containers, markup comment containers can be nested.

 Peudo-Objects
 -------------

 Pseudo-objects add additional metadata to a real object, or to the document, or affect the interpreted structure of the document in some way.
-Pseudo-objects can be placed anywhere a real object can be placed, but do not themselves constitute objects.
+Pseudo-objects can be placed anywhere a real object can be placed, but do not themselves constitute objects (except for [references](#reference)).
 For example, `(begin-map) ("a key") (pseudo-object) (end-container)` is not valid, because the pseudo-object isn't a real object, and therefore doesn't count as an actual map value for key "a key".

 #### Referring Pseudo-objects